geekinc/terrahub-api-docs/source/index.html.md

 > Make sure to replace `<authentication_token>` with your API key.

-Sync uses API keys to allow access to the API.
-You can register a new Sync API key at our [developer portal](https://d375khndt1sbak.cloudfront.net/).
+TerraHub uses API keys to allow access to the API.
+You can register a new API key at our [developer portal](https://d375khndt1sbak.cloudfront.net/).

-Sync expects for the API key to be included in all API requests to the server in a header that looks like the following:
+TerraHub expects the API key to be included in all API requests to the server in a header that looks like the following:

 `Authorization: <authentication_token>`